anacampesan/anazard_previous/_posts/2017-08-14-js-copying-text-to-clipboard.md

 img: ['4.jpg']
 ---

-I was looking for ways to copy a given link to the clipboard upon clicking a button.
-JS has the document.execCommand(‘copy’) for some operations of the same nature.
-Turns out this method only allows you to copy text that is currently selected, and you can only select text that’s in a text input / textarea.
+I was looking into ways to copy a given link to the clipboard upon clicking a button.
+JS has **document.execCommand(‘copy’)** for some operations of the same nature.
+Turns out this method only allows you to copy text that is currently selected, and you can only select text that’s in either a text input or textarea.

 The solution I came up with consists in creating a temporary input in which we could enter the text, execute the copy command and get rid of it right after.